BlogResearch

 Traditional SEO ranking barely predicts AI citation

-Ahrefs tracked the same dynamic over time.
-In July 2025, 76% of AI Overview citations came from pages appearing in the top 10 organic results.
-By March 2026, that had dropped to 38%.
-Google AI Overviews are drawing from progressively deeper in the search index as Gemini improves.
-Ranking position is becoming less reliable as a proxy for AI citation eligibility.
+Ahrefs tracked the same dynamic over time: in July 2025, 76% of AI Overview citations came from pages in the top 10 organic results; by March 2026, that had dropped to 38%.

-What actually predicts AI citation rates
+What actually predicts AI citation rates?

 SignalSpearman correlation with AI citationTraditional SEO weight